7x All American for Auburn University

 Runner-up US Nationals, 200 free

 Zane is excited to be working with swimmers of all ages on Fitter and Faster Swim Tour.
-For technique, Zane believes in focusing on the importance of body line.
-Some of the drills he loves the most are the same ones he learned when he was three or four years old.
-He said, “Swimming doesn’t have to be super complicated.
+His perspective is simple: “Swimming doesn’t have to be super complicated.
 Focus on the fundamentals and the basics.”

 Zane Grothe’s Nevada roots led him to be involved in swimming from an early age.
 The town he was born and raised in, Boulder City, is right on Lake Mead and his parents had a boat.
 With Zane and his little sister toddling around the water, Zane’s mother was adamant that they be enrolled in water safety classes at the local pool.
 After taking lessons for several years, Zane joined the Boulder City Henderson Swim Team at three years old.